 9. Infographics can help you reach audiences who don’t speak your language

 Images have no language and can be interpreted by any person who sees them.
 Infographics harness relevant images and diagrams to aid the explanation of information.
 Some infographics barely use any text and still effectively communicate key messages.
 Design your infographic well and you, too, can end up with a communications piece with no, or minimal, language barrier.
 And no language barrier paired with the awesome distribution powers of the Internet means your infographic has the potential to have a global reach.

 10. Infographics expand far beyond digital marketing

 Ok, ok – enough about online digital and social.
-While there’s many online formats and platforms for an infographic, their reach and potential don’t stop there.
+While there are many online formats and platforms for an infographic, their reach and potential don’t stop there.
 Infographics can be used in print posters, brochures, educational material, corporate documents, disposable tray liners in a fast-food diner, even!
-Not to mention the digital, but offline formats such as powerpoint presentations, PDF documents and digitally packaged learning content.
+Not to mention the digital, but offline formats such as PowerPoint presentations, PDF documents, and digitally packaged learning content.
 The same communication principals that infographics champion so well in the online realm are just as effective on paper.
-And if you have a particularly long piece of content, adding infographics here and there can be a great strategy for effectively summarizing chapter content, explaining more complex topics and simply keeping your reader engaged.
+And if you have a particularly long piece of content, adding infographics here and there can be a great strategy for effectively summarizing chapter content, explaining more complex topics, and simply keeping your reader engaged.

 11. Infographics can be tailored to target specific demographics with ease